santiagoprado12/Titanic-effort/README.md

 ### Data and Model Versioning

 I utilize DVC (Data Version Control) for managing dataset and model versions.
 This approach ensures reproducibility, traceability, and easy collaboration.
-The data is stored in the `data/` directory, while model artifacts are saved in the `models/` directory.
+The data is stored in the `data/` directory, while model is saved in the `models/` directory.
 DVC is integrated with AWS S3 to store and manage these versions remotely.

-### Training Process
+### Design Training and pipelines Process

-I provide a Jupyter Notebook for the training process.
+I provide a Jupyter Notebook with the training process.
 You can access it [here](https://nbviewer.org/github/santiagoprado12/Titanic-effort/blob/dev/notebooks/preprocessing.ipynb).

-Files and their use:

-- `src/analysis.py`: Contains functions for exploratory data analysis and preprocessing.
-- `src/training.py`: Implements the model training pipeline.
-- `src/validation.py`: Handles model validation and evaluation.

 ## CLI Overview